 On April 12, 2013, the Company's Papermaking Systems segment acquired all the outstanding stock of Companhia Brasileira de Tecnologia Industrial (CBTI) for approximately \$8,140,000 in cash and \$484,000 in assumed liabilities owed to Kadant.
 The purchase price included \$1,123,000 of cash acquired.
-CBTI is a long-time licensee of the Company's doctoring, cleaning, and filtration, and stock preparation products and is also a supplier of industrial drying systems.
+CBTI was a long-time licensee of the Company's doctoring, cleaning, and filtration, and stock preparation products and is also a supplier of industrial drying systems.
 This acquisition furthers the Company's strategy of expanding its presence in emerging markets.
 At the closing date, approximately \$3,550,000 of the purchase price was deposited into an escrow fund to secure certain indemnification obligations of the sellers.
 Approximately \$1,520,000 of the escrow fund will be released to the sellers on or about January 31, 2014, and the balance will be released on various dates over a five-year period ending on the fifth anniversary of the closing date, less the amount of any claims in each instance.

-On May 3, 2013, the Company's Papermaking Systems segment acquired certain assets of the Noss Group (Noss), a Sweden-based developer and supplier of high-efficiency cleaners and approach flow systems, for approximately \$6,708,000 paid at closing and subject to adjustment for redundancy and certain employee benefit payments.
+On May 3, 2013, the Company's Papermaking Systems segment acquired certain assets of the Noss Group (Noss), a Sweden-based developer and supplier of high-efficiency cleaners and approach flow systems, for approximately \$6,708,000 in cash and subject to adjustment for redundancy and certain employee benefit payments.
 As part of the purchase agreement, the Company retained approximately \$1,170,000 to fund certain anticipated redundancy and certain employee benefit payments in Sweden.
 Any payments made in excess of this estimate will be reimbursed by the sellers and amounts unpaid below this estimate will be due to the sellers.
-As of June 29, 2013, the Company has accrued \$1,304,000 in estimated payments, including \$615,000 in accrued restructuring costs and \$689,000 in accrued employee benefits.
-This acquisition will expand the Company's product offerings in its Stock-Preparation product line, particularly for virgin pulp and approach flow applications.
+This acquisition expands the Company's product offerings in its Stock-Preparation product line, particularly for virgin pulp and approach flow applications.
 In addition, Noss has a large installed base and a high proportion of its revenues are parts and consumables products.
 At the closing date, approximately \$1,970,000 of the purchase price was deposited into an escrow fund to secure certain indemnification obligations of the sellers.
 The escrow fund, less any claims made, will be released to the sellers in two installments on the first and second anniversaries of the closing date.

 These acquisitions have been accounted for using the purchase method of accounting and the results of CBTI and Noss have been included in the accompanying financial statements from the date of the acquisitions.
-The Company recorded acquisition transaction costs of approximately \$676,000 in the first six months of 2013 in selling, general, and administrative expenses.
-The Company has made preliminary fair value assessments of the assets acquired and liabilities assumed, including identifiable intangible assets acquired of \$2,357,000, which are being amortized using the straight-line method over a weighted-average period of 7 years.
-The excess of the acquisition purchase prices over the tangible and identifiable intangible assets were recorded as goodwill and totaled \$2,279,000, a portion of which will be deductible for tax purposes.
+The Company recorded acquisition transaction costs of approximately \$780,000 in the first nine months of 2013 in selling, general, and administrative expenses related to these acquisitions.
+The Company has made preliminary fair value assessments of the assets acquired and liabilities assumed, including identifiable intangible assets acquired of \$1,938,000, which are being amortized using the straight-line method over a weighted-average period of 7 years.
+The excess of the acquisition purchase prices over the tangible and identifiable intangible assets were recorded as goodwill and totaled \$2,159,000, a portion of which will be deductible for tax purposes.
 The fair values are subject to adjustment upon finalization of the valuations, and therefore the current measurements of intangible assets, acquired goodwill, and assumed assets and liabilities are subject to change.

-The Company's acquisitions have historically been made at prices above the fair value of the acquired assets, resulting in goodwill, due to expectations of synergies from combining the businesses.
+The Company's acquisitions have historically been made at prices above the fair value of the acquired assets, resulting in goodwill, due in part to expectations of synergies from combining the businesses.
 The Company anticipates several synergies in connection with these acquisitions, including consolidating manufacturing facilities and the use of the Company's existing distribution channels to expand sales of the products of the acquired businesses.